Estimating Dyadic Treatment Effects with Unknown Confounders: Introduction

 As an empirical application of our method, we investigate the impact of FTAs between two countries on export and import volumes.
 Our dataset consists of 37 selected countries and regions in Asia, Oceania, and North America.
 The outcome variables of interest are the share of export amount to the partner country among total exports to all countries and the share of import similarly defined, both for the year 2021.
 For the treatment variable, we consider all FTAs related to our sample countries that were active as of 2021.
-Our empirical results suggest that IATE of FTAs is positive for almost all countries (except Singapore) for both exports and imports, and that enactment of an FTA increases bilateral trade flows by approximately 2\% on average.
-The results of the permutation test reveal $p$-values sufficiently small for both exports and imports, demonstrating that the treatment effects exist significantly.
+Our empirical results suggest that individual ATE of FTAs is positive for almost all countries (except Singapore) for both exports and imports, and that enactment of an FTA increases bilateral trade flows by approximately 2\% on average.